jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/3 Kuliches (classic 25% whole wheat, orange, coconut).md

 Day 2
 1. Take butter from the fridge in advance (2 pckgs).
 2. Separate the eggs into 3 cups.
 Egg yolks (8), egg whites (8), eggs (2).
 Whisk egg yolks and eggs to properly measure them for the doughs.

+**Coconut**
+1. Whip the eggs with HALF of the coconut cream, sugar, vanilla, honey and salt.
+2. Add the levain.
+Mix thoroughly.
+3. Add all the flour, knead to incorporate and strengthen.
+4. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
+5. If the dough is very stiff, add a bit of the remaining coconut cream.
+Otherwise - start adding coconut flakes, bit by bit.
+Do this until all coconut flakes are incorporated and the dough is strong and soft.
+6. Add the almonds.
+If the dough isn't soft still, add more cream.

 ---
 ### Stage 1